jarkki/mc-control/README.md

 ## Discretize the action space
 The action space is discretized to a finite number of actions.

-## The Monte Carlo control with exploring starts
+## Monte Carlo control with exploring starts
-The algorithm, reproduced from Sutton & Barto (1998) chapter 5. is
+The algorithm, reproduced from Sutton & Barto (1998) chapter 5.

 ![](figures/MC-ES.png?raw=true)

+For infinite horizon problems, this algorithm reduces to randomly sampling the state-action space.

+## Monte Carlo control with a soft policy